flow-typed/flow-typed/CONTRIBUTING.md

 ever need to write a test for a particular version of Flow, you can put the `test_` file in the appropriate flow version directory.

-#### 5) Run your tests with `./run_def_tests.sh left-pad`
+#### 5) Run your tests with `flow-typed validate-defs definitions && flow-typed run-tests left-pad`

-You may also leave off the argument to run *all* tests (this takes a while).
+You may also leave off the argument `left-pad` to run *all* tests (this takes a while).
 Please note that this test (and the one on Travis-CI) only will be able to run if the name of the repo folder is still "flow-typed".

 #### 6) Send a pull request